bigabdoul/Polib.Net/README.md

 The -o (output) option followed by 'messages.pot' indicates the .pot (PO template) file to write on disk as the result of parsing our source code.

+*Program.cs* is the name of the source code file we want to scan.
+We could have replaced this by a list of files specified in another file (that would be the -f option ).

 The -f (file) input option indicates the file to scan.
 This could be a list of files or even another file that contains the list of files to scan; but here, we are using